Our Process

-The Original Sculpture
+The original Sculpture

-The Rubber Mold
+Rubber Mold

 The Wax Positive